References without law book default to BGB.

 -

-Text Form (§126b BGB): Requires a durable readable declaration in which the declaring person is identifiable.
+Text Form (§126b): Requires a durable readable declaration in which the declaring person is identifiable.
 This can be fulfilled by a simple email, for example.
 It should allow for unchanged reproduction, however no signature is required.

 -

-Electronic Form (§126a BGB): Special case of text form with a qualified electronic signature, which requires a digital certificate issued by a trusted authority.
+Electronic Form (§126a): Special case of text form with a qualified electronic signature, which requires a digital certificate issued by a trusted authority.
 This is sometimes used for online contracts.

 -

-Written Form (§126 BGB): A physical document that must be signed by the declaring person.
+Written Form (§126): A physical document that must be signed by the declaring person.
 This is often required for contracts that involve significant obligations, such as employment contracts or leases.

 -

-Notarial Recording (§128 BGB): The strictest form, recorded by a notary public, which provides a high level of legal certainty.
+Notarial Recording (§128): The strictest form, recorded by a notary public, which provides a high level of legal certainty.
 This is often required for contracts that involve real estate transactions or certain types of business agreements.

 Breach of Form